The System of the World (novel)

-The System of the World is a novel by Neal Stephenson and is the third and final volume in The Baroque Cycle.
+The System of the World is a novel by Neal Stephenson and the third and final volume in The Baroque Cycle.
 The title alludes to the third volume of Isaac Newton's Philosophiae Naturalis Principia Mathematica, which bears the same name.

 The System of the World won the Locus Award for Best Science Fiction Novel and the Prometheus Award in 2005, as well as a receiving a nomination for the Arthur C. Clarke Award the same year.

 Plot

 Solomon's Gold

 Daniel Waterhouse returns to England from his "Technologickal College" project in Boston in order to try to resolve the feud between Isaac Newton and Gottfried Leibniz over who invented calculus.
 Someone attempts to assassinate him with an "Infernal Device" (a time bomb), and Waterhouse forms a club to find out who did it and prosecute them.
 It later turns out that the bomb was intended for his friend Isaac Newton.

 Jack Shaftoe, under the alias Jack the Coiner, attempts a heist at the Tower of London.